List of Marvel Cinematic Universe film actors

-After appearing in supporting roles in the Infinity Saga, Scarlett Johansson stars as Natasha Romanoff / Black Widow in Black Widow (2021), Letitia Wright stars as Shuri / Black Panther in Black Panther: Wakanda Forever (2022), Anthony Mackie will headline Captain America: New World Order (2024) as Sam Wilson / Captain America, Sebastian Stan will lead the ensemble film Thunderbolts (2024) as Bucky Barnes, and Don Cheadle will star as James Rhodes / War Machine in Armor Wars.
+Actors who have supporting roles in the Infinity Saga headline their own films in the Multiverse Saga.
+Scarlett Johansson stars as Natasha Romanoff / Black Widow in Black Widow (2021), Letitia Wright stars as Shuri / Black Panther in Black Panther: Wakanda Forever (2022), Anthony Mackie stars as Sam Wilson / Captain America in Captain America: Brave New World (2025), and Don Cheadle will star as James Rhodes / War Machine in Armor Wars.
 Simu Liu stars as Shang-Chi in Shang-Chi and the Legend of the Ten Rings (2021), while Gemma Chan headlines as Sersi in the ensemble film Eternals (2021).
-Mahershala Ali is set to headline Blade (2024) as Blade and Ryan Reynolds is set to star in Deadpool 3 (2024) as Wade Wilson / Deadpool.

-Multiple other cast members recur across multiple films and series within the franchise.
+Ryan Reynolds stars as Wade Wilson / Deadpool and Hugh Jackman co-stars as James "Logan" Howlett / Wolverine in Deadpool & Wolverine (2024), both reprising their roles from the X-Men film series produced by 20th Century Fox.
+Florence Pugh headlines the ensemble film Thunderbolts* (2025) as Yelena Belova and Pedro Pascal leads the ensemble film The Fantastic Four: First Steps (2025) as Reed Richards / Mister Fantastic.
+Hemsworth, Rudd, Wright, Mackie, Liu, Pugh, and Pascal will appear in Avengers: Doomsday, with Pascal also set to appear in Avengers: Secret Wars.
+Mahershala Ali is set to headline Blade as Blade.

+Multiple other cast members recur across multiple films and series within the franchise, while the Multiverse Saga prominently features several actors reprising their roles from prior non-MCU Marvel films produced by Fox, New Line Cinema, and Sony Pictures.
+In addition to Reynolds and Jackman, these include Thomas Haden Church, Willem Dafoe, Jamie Foxx, Andrew Garfield, Tom Hardy, Rhys Ifans, Tobey Maguire, Alfred Molina, and J. K. Simmons in No Way Home; Patrick Stewart in Multiverse of Madness; Kelsey Grammer in The Marvels; Morena Baccarin, Rob Delaney, Chris Evans, Jennifer Garner, Brianna Hildebrand, Stefan Kapičić, Dafne Keen, Shioli Kutsuna, Tyler Mane, Wesley Snipes, Karan Soni, Aaron Stanford, Lewis Tan, and Leslie Uggams in Deadpool & Wolverine; and Alan Cumming, James Marsden, Ian McKellen, and Rebecca Romijn alongside Stewart and Grammer in Doomsday.

 The list below is sorted by film and the character's surname, as some characters have been portrayed by multiple actors.
 All characters that have made appearances in other MCU media, such as the short films, television series, or digital series, are noted.